edxmorgan/uvms_simlab/README.md

 ## Contributing & community 🤝

-Have a new planner, sensor, or teleop idea?
-I’d love to merge it.
+Have a planner, sensor, or teleop workflow that should live here?
+Open an issue or PR